ddasker/mysql-enterprise/security-audit/security-audit.md

     <copy>SELECT emp_no,salary FROM employees.salaries WHERE salary > 90000;</copy>
     ```

 2. Let's setup Audit to only log connections.
-Using the Administrative Connection, create a Audit Filter for all connections
+Using the <span style="color:red">Administrative Account</span>, create a Audit Filter for all connections

     a. **![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) mysql>**